English Recipe Book, 17th century - 18th century; Wellcome Collection, MS.8097

 Meet the Creator

-Lesya Westerman (she/her) is a soon-to-be graduate of the University of Washington’s Master of Library and Information Science program.
-She was inspired to enter the library profession after experiencing firsthand the barriers in access to special collections libraries and archives- and only gaining access to them through paid rare books school courses.
+Lesya Westerman (she/her) is a rare materials cataloger at the University of California, Berkeley and a graduate of the University of Washington’s Master of Library and Information Science program.
+She was inspired to enter the library profession after experiencing firsthand the barriers in access to special collections libraries and archives- and only gaining access to them through the substantial tuition of rare books school courses.

 You can learn more about her here.